Steps to Apply

 - International Baccalaureate (IB) credit policy »

-College credits from most accredited two- and four-year institutions are widely transferable to Milligan College.
+College credits from most accredited two- and four-year institutions are widely transferable to Milligan University.
 Milligan accepts transfer credits in which a grade of C- or better has been earned.
 Credit is transferred on a course-by-course basis and no grades are recorded for transfer credit.
-Should you have specific questions about institutions or courses taken, please contact the admissions office at firstname.lastname@example.org or your admissions counselor.
+Should you have specific questions about institutions or courses taken, please contact the admissions office at email@example.com or your Admissions Recruiter.